the expected or commonplace condition or situation

 plaque next to the door of this school?"

-the act of adjusting or aligning the parts of a device in relation to each other
+adjusting the parts of a device in relation to each other

 And even though I had jaw-alignment surgery a few years ago, I have to chew food in the front of my mouth.

-alter or regulate so as to achieve accuracy or conform to a standard
+alter or regulate so as to conform to a standard

 Then she would tell the doctor when he made his rounds what needed